marmakoide/miniball/README.rst

 Usage
 =====

-Here is how you can get the smallest bounding ball of a set of points
+Here is how you can get the smallest bounding ball of a set of points S

 .. code-block:: pycon